Winter Safety Tips For Pet Owners

 Provide Warm Shelter

-Ensure they have a cozy, dry, draft-free place to sleep.
+Ensure they have a cozy, dry, draft-free place to sleep away from cold floors.

 Limit Outdoor Time